mlanojan10/MTRX2700-Group-5/README.md

         Comment out line 35 to leave the LEDs in their initial state to check if it is as expected.
         Change the delay size in line 42 to a larger number to see the LEDs alternate slower for a better look at the transition.

+      For b:
+        Comment out lines 51 and 52 to prevent the LEDs from turning off on button press once they are all turned on.
+        Change the value of the bit string in line 13 to test whether the LED display is working properly.
+They will be initially set to whatever pattern you input after 0b, where 1 will make the LED on and 0 will make the LED off.
+        Replace the button_down function with this code, which will just turn on and off 1 LED, to test whether the button is working and being read properly:
+        button_down:
+          LDR R0, =GPIOE
+          LDR R1, [R0, #ODR]
+          EOR R1, R1, #0x0100   @ Toggle PE8 (bit 8)
+          STR R1, [R0, #ODR]
+          BL delay_function
+          B idle_on

+        Change the value of #1 in line 54 to change the next led that will turn on with button press.
+(Eg. if you change it to #2, every second LED will turn on with button press.)
+This will also allow you to check that the LEDs do not start turning off unless they are all on)

+        For c:
+          Use testing procedures listed above for part b.

+          Change the value of the bit string in line 13 to test whether the LED display is working properly.
+Change all of the 0s after '0b' to 1s to test if there is an issue with the way the LEDs turn off.
+          Change the value of #1 in line 54 to change the next led that will turn on with button press.
+(Eg. if you change it to #2, every second LED will turn on with button press.)
+This will also allow you to check that the LEDs do not start turning off unless they are all on)
+          Change the value of #1 in line 73 to change how many leds will turn off with button press.
+(Eg. if you change it to #2, LEDs will turn off in pairs on button press.)
+This will allow you to check if they are turning off correctly.

     Exercise 3:

     Exercise 4: